-(CNN) — From hiking remote peaks in Canada to seeing polar bears in Norway, here are seven big trips that travelers who crave adventure will be sure to love:
+(CNN) — From hiking remote peaks in Canada to seeing polar bears in Norway, here are six big trips that travelers who crave adventurous destinations will be sure to love:

 1. Get a mountain lake in Canada all to yourself